 - Sea Kayaking at Ang Thong Marine Park

 - Flying Hanuman Ziplining Experience

 - Canoeing Excursion in Phang Nga Bay with Thai Buffet Lunch

 - John Gray's Cave Canoeing Tour in Phang Nga Bay

-There are two Ban Boran shops downtown Phuket (‘Boran’ means ‘antique’ in Thai) – but they’re not related in any way except that both sell high-quality products.
-This shop along Yaowarat Road sells silk and cotton clothing from tribal sources both from Thailand and nearby countries.
-Ban Boran does not have bargain basement prices but quality is assured.
+There are 2 Ban Boran shops in downtown Phuket (‘Boran’ means ‘antique’ in Thai) – but they’re not related in any way except that both sell high-quality products.
+This shop sells silk and cotton clothing from tribal sources both from Thailand and nearby countries.
+Ban Boran does not have bargain basement prices but the quality is assured.

-You’ll also find attractive sandals, bags, lacquerware boxes, lamps, tribal bracelets and pendants along with elegant wooden friesework.
-Silk shirts with colours guaranteed not to run are a good, if somewhat expensive buy.
+You’ll also find attractive sandals, bags, lacquerware boxes, lamps, tribal bracelets and pendants.
+Silk shirts with colours guaranteed not to run are good if not somewhat expensive buy.
 English is spoken here and although it’s a rather hot experience it’s definitely worth a visit to this landmark downtown Phuket Old Town shop.

 Right in the living and breathing heart of Phuket’s Old Town, Thalang Road has long been the place to shop for inexpensive Thai textiles in its many colourful shops.
 Here, you’ll find bolt after bolt of beautifully dyed cotton and rough silk at prices that will surprise you, they’re so cheap.